cobilab/falcon/README.md

 alt="FALCON" width="180" height="180" border="0" /></p>
 <br>

-FALCON is an alignment-free unsupervised tool to measure a similarity top of multiple reads according to a database.
+FALCON is an alignment-free unsupervised system to measure a similarity top of multiple reads according to a database.
 The core of the method is based on the relative algorithmic entropy, a notion that uses model-freezing and exclusive information from a reference, allowing to use much lower computational resources.
-Moreover, it uses variable multi-threading, without multiplying the memory for each thread, being able to run efficiently in a common laptop.
+Moreover, it uses variable multi-threading, without multiplying the memory for each thread, being able to run efficiently from a powerfull server to a common laptop.
+To measure the similarity, the system will build multiple finite-context (Markovian) models that at the end of the reference sequence will be kept frozen.
+The target reads will then be measured using a mixture of the frozen models.
+The mixture estimates de probabilities assuming dependency from model preformance, and thus, it will allow to adapt the usage of the models according to the nature of the target sequence.
+Furthermore, it uses fault tolerant (substitutions edits) Markovian models that bridge the gap between context sizes.
+Several running modes are available for differenthardware and speed specifications.
+The system is fully automatic.
+Just give a try :)

 ## INSTALLATION ##